markus7017/myfiles/shelly/README.md

 #### Control CCT LED stripes

 Usage & Requirements:
-- 4 Items per thing required.
+- 4 Items per Thing required.
 Example:
     Group gCCT_LED        "All CCT LEDs"
     Dimmer    LED1_brightness     "Brightness"    (gCCT_LED)
     Dimmer    LED1_temperature    "Temperature"   (gCCT_LED)
     Dimmer    LED1_cw         "cold white Channel"
     Dimmer    LED1_ww         "warm white Channel"
 - Items "LED1" and "LED1_temperature" are proxy items and to be used in sitemaps.
 Both have to be a member of group "gCCT_LED"
-- Items "LED1_cw" and "LED_ww" are litems linked to thing channel.
+- Items "LED1_cw" and "LED_ww" are litems linked to Thing channel.
 Not required in sitemaps.
 Do NOT include in this group
 - Prefix: needs to be constant per Thing.

 ```